Learning to Poison Large Language Models for Downstream Manipulation: Introduction

 \section{Introduction}

-The rise of Large Language Models (LLMs) has been remarkable, e.g., Flan-T5 \cite{chung2022scaling}, Vicuna \cite{chiang2023vicuna}, LLaMA \cite{touvron2023llama,touvron2023llama2} and Alpaca \cite{taori2023stanford}, showcasing their formidable human-level language reasoning and decision-making capabilities \cite{brown2020language}.
-Additionally, prompting, e.g., in-context learning (ICL) \cite{brown2020language}, has shown impressive success in enabling LLMs to perform diverse natural language processing (NLP) tasks, especially with only a few downstream examples \cite{lester2021power,shin2020autoprompt}.
-Instruction tuning further enhances alignment of the LLMs with human intentions via fine-tuning these models on sets of instructions and their corresponding responses \cite{wei2021finetuned,ouyang2022training,chung2022scaling}.
+The rise of Large Language Models (LLMs) has been remarkable, e.g., Flan-T5 \cite{chung2022scaling}, Vicuna \cite{chiang2023vicuna}, LLaMA \cite{grattafiori2024llama}, and Alpaca \cite{taori2023stanford}, showcasing their formidable human-level language reasoning and decision-making capabilities \cite{brown2020language}.
+Additionally, prompting techniques, such as in-context learning (ICL) \cite{brown2020language,wei2023larger,kossen2023context}, has shown impressive success in enabling LLMs to perform diverse natural language processing (NLP) tasks, especially with only a few downstream examples \cite{shin2020autoprompt}.
+Supervised fine-tuning (SFT) further trains LLMs on a curated dataset containing input-output pairs.
+This process helps LLMs align better with human intentions by improving their ability to generate accurate, relevant, and coherent responses to specific prompts \cite{wei2021finetuned,ouyang2022training}.

-Different from ICL, instruction tuning depends on a high-quality instruction dataset \cite{zhou2023lima}, which can be expensive to acquire.
-To compile such instruction data, organizations often rely on crowd-sourcing approaches \cite{mishra2021cross,wang2022super}.
-Unfortunately, these approaches open the door for potential backdoor attacks \cite{shen2021backdoor,li2021backdoor} and expose the trained models to effective poisoning attacks on instruction data \cite{wallace2020concealed,wan2023poisoning}.
-The adversaries strive to introduce poisoned examples while collecting training data, potentially leading to systematic failure of LLMs.
+Different from ICL, SFT depends on high-quality input-output paired datasets \cite{zhou2023lima}, which can be expensive to acquire.
+To compile such datasets, organizations often rely on crowd-sourcing approaches \cite{mishra2021cross,wang2022super}.
+Unfortunately, these approaches open the door for potential backdoor attacks \cite{shen2021backdoor,li2021backdoor,yan2022textual,kandpal2023backdoor} and expose the trained models to effective poisoning attacks on fine-tuning data \cite{wallace2020concealed,wan2023poisoning,xu2023instructions}.
+The adversary strives to introduce poisoned examples while collecting data, potentially leading to the systematic failure of LLMs.